 A teen girl hiding the scars of a past relationship finds home and healing in the words of strong Black writers.
 A beautiful sophomore novel from a critically acclaimed author and poet that explores how words have the power to shape and uplift our world even in the midst of pain.

-Angel feels out of sync with her new neighborhood.
-At school, she can’t shake the feeling everyone knows what happened—and that it was her fault.
+Angel feels out of sync with the rhythms of her new neighborhood.
+At school, she can’t shake the feeling everyone knows what happened—and how it was her fault.
 The only place that makes sense is Ms. G’s class.
-There, Angel’s classmates share their own stories of pain, joy, and fortitude.
-And as Angel becomes immersed in her revolutionary literature course, the words from Black writers like Toni Morrison, James Baldwin, and Zora NEale Hurston speak to her and begin to heal the wounds of her past.
+And as Angel becomes immersed in her revolutionary literature course, the words of Black writers like Toni Morrison, James Baldwin, and Zora Neale Hurston speak to her and begin to heal the wounds of her past.

 An Excerpt fromVinyl Moon

 First day of school.
 East Coast.
 Brooklyn.
 And it’s like I’ve never been alive like this before.
 I walk into Benjamin Banneker and the security guard asks me for my student ID.
 “It’s--it’s my first day,” I stutter.
 Not because I’m afraid.
 But because I’m confused.
 I’ve never had to have ID to come onto a school campus before.
 This is real different than California.
 But after that weird night with my ex-boyfriend, Darius, my mom (she who I now call Elena) drove away with me in the front seat, tears falling down her eyes as she whimpered, “You’re moving to Brooklyn with your uncle Spence.”